rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 in Listing 12-10.
 We’re also going to take the responsibility of exiting the command line tool with a nonzero error code from `panic!` and implement it by hand.
-A nonzero exit status is a convention to signal to the process that called our program that our program ended with an error state.
+A nonzero exit status is a convention to signal to the process that called our program that our program exited with an error state.

 <span class="filename">Filename: src/main.rs</span>